rimoune/RoboND-Rover-Project/writeup.md

 ![alt text][image1]

-Also, please find below images included in the calibration folder, one where we can see the grid and one with the rock sample.
+Also, please find below images included in the calibration folder, one where we can see the grid on the terrain and one with a rock sample.

 ![alt text][image2]
 ![alt text][image3]

 In terms of functions added and modified, I have followed the same basic implementations as in the video walkthrough.
-Thus, we have 2 functions for discriminating between navigable terrain, obstacles and rocks and a modified perspect_transform to exclude from the analysis what is not in the field of the camera.
-More in detail, color_thresh function is used to separate navigable terrain from obstacles, whilst find_rocks is used to identify rock pixels.
-Color_thresh will output white pixels where the 3 channels of input image have value greater than the 3 threshold values in the input tuple.
-Find_rocks will output white pixels where red and green channels are greater than the first 2 values in the levels input tuple (levels) and where the blue channel is below the third value in levels.
-The output are in black and weight and white will represent navigable terrain in the first case and rocks in the second.
+Thus, we have one function (color_thresh) for discriminating between navigable terrain and obstacles, one to identify rocks (find_rocks) and a modified perspect_transform to exclude from the analysis what is not in the field of the camera.

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

 In Process_image() function we apply all functions defined in the lesson and the ones discussed above.
-The objective is to update a world map one image at a time where we superimpose a ground truth map of the environment (found in the calibration images folder) with the newly identified navigable terrain, obstacles and rocks.
+The objective is to update a world map one image at a time by superimposing a ground truth map of the environment (found in the calibration images folder) with the newly identified navigable terrain, obstacles and rocks.
 Given an image in input, we apply a perspective transform to have a top-down view of valid information of what the camera can see, color_threshold to identify navigable terrain, convert pixels value to rover-centric coordinate, then to a world coordinate.
 As implemented in the video walkthrough, obstacles updated the red channel of the world map, navigable terrain the blue channel and rocks all three channels.

 After recording a manual run, I run the process_image() on test data and used the moviepy functions provided to create video output of the result.
-The video can be find in /output/test_mapping.mp4
+Please find the video in /output/test_mapping.mp4

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

-I have modified the perception_step() to include all calls to functions as in the process_image() function in the notebook.
-Only few changes were introduced, such as update 2 newly added features of RoverState object (sample_angles, sample_dists) with mean angles and min distance of a cluster of pixels identified as rock samples.
+I have modified the perception_step() to include all functions calls as in the process_image() in the notebook.
+Only few changes were introduced, such as update 2 newly added features of RoverState object (sample_angles, sample_dists) with mean angle and min distance from a cluster of pixels identified as rock samples.
 I wanted to use these fields in the decision_step() to help steer towards rocks but it is still WORK IN PROGRESS.
 Also, the default rgb_thresh in color_thresh was changed from (160,160,160) to (180,180,180) to improve fidelity.
 The decision_step() was kept as it is (it is WORK IN PROGRESS), the only change being right at the end, when we don’t have vision data ahead, to try and steer
  	Rover.steer = np.clip(-15,15)